 Adventure 1 (A1) manages a national ranking system for teams competing in Adventure 1 events within their own country.
-Teams compete over a series of typically 24-48 hour races (although may be shorter or longer), accumulating points across their best results over a two year rolling period.
+Teams compete over a series of typically 24-48 hour races, although events may be shorter or longer in duration.
+The ranking system employed is specific to each country: typically a national champion is determined by the cumulative best results over a series of races during that calendar year.

 A team ranking system involving shorter form adventure races at a national level has the advantage that teams are afforded the opportunity to directly race their competition multiple times, reflecting a true ranking of ability.
 This is because the A1 member races are typically more affordable and accessible than international races.

 Details of the points system structure and rules of qualification are provided below.